mgnieman/tic-tac-toe/README.md

 Fri, 9/29

 Added a "Play again?" button.
 Unfortunately, it displays at all times.
 If I have time, that's one of the first things I'll fix.
 I did make a fix while implementing the button however.
 Previously, when the game ended it would restart automatically.
 Now the X's & O's remain displayed until the "Play again?" button is selected.
 Huge improvement.

+Board is now hidden when user first lands on the page.
+Upon successful login, the board is displayed.

+I'm now saving every move in the API.
+The data object contains gameId, username/email & over (true or false - meaning the game is over or still in progress).